syke69/Student-Report/README.md

 # Student-Report
-a simple python program to append, read, search, and visualise it using binary file and matplotlib
+a simple menu-driven python program to append, read, search, and visualise perfomance of students using binary file and matplotlib